-If you attend, you pay a Trip Fee of about $60.00 which covers your lift ticket and round-trip bus transportation.
+If you attend, you pay a Trip Fee which covers your lift ticket and round-trip bus transportation.
 If you don’t attend for any reason (you’re sick, have a birthday party, etc.) and you either don’t make a reservation or you cancel by the reservation deadline, there is no charge!

 If you make a reservation, do not cancel, and do not attend, you will be charged a nominal No-Show Fee.
 We always process charges after the trip so we always charge you the correct amount.
 If you ever have questions about a charge, just call the office.

 IF YOU ARE SICK, DO NOT ATTEND BLIZZARD!
 We will not charge a No-Show Fee if you contact the office and let us know you are/were sick.
 If you’re not feeling well, please stay home!

 If you want to drive instead of riding the bus, respond accordingly on your evite or contact the office before the reservation deadline.
 We’ll have a discounted lift ticket waiting for you at the Blizzard Table inside the chalet.
 We can charge this to your credit card on file or you can pay by cash/check when you arrive at the Blizzard Table.

 Blizzard Weekly Trip Cancellation